-Getting Back on Track Competition
+Getting Back on Track competition winner announced

-This is the inaugural Getting Back on Track competition run by the spinal injury team at leading law firm Bolt Burdon Kemp.
+This was the inaugural Getting Back on Track competition run by the spinal injury team at leading law firm Bolt Burdon Kemp.
 This student design competition is intended to encourage innovation and raise awareness of the day-to-day challenges facing people with a spinal cord injury.

 The idea of the competition is to design an invention aimed at improving the lives of people with a spinal cord injury – it can be something simple, like creating an easy way to change a lightbulb, or something more complex, like a dishwasher adapted for people with a spinal cord injury to use with ease.

 We’re looking for something new, unique and practical, which really considers the needs of people with a spinal cord injury.

 To learn more about the sorts of challenges facing people with spinal cord injuries, watch our video:

 This competition is open to individual students and teams of up to four.
 Individuals can be undergraduates or postgraduates, from any higher education institution, college or university in the United Kingdom.

 We would like all entries to show three key steps: